RafRomB/imml/docs/installation.rst

 -  [r]: Some algorithms were originally developed in R. If you want to use the original implementation, use this module.
 -  [torch]: Deep learning methods are included in this module.

-To include this dependencies, execute in the terminal:
+To include these dependencies, execute in the terminal:

 .. code:: bash

-    pip3 install imml[keyword]
+    pip install imml[keyword]

 where 'keyword' is from the list above.